rstudio/chromote/README.md

 This tells Chromote to call `str()` (which prints to the console) on the message value every single time that a `Page.loadEventFired` event message is received.
 It will continue doing this indefinitely.
 (Calling an event method this way also increments the event callback counter.)

 When an event method is called with a callback, the return value is a function which will cancel the callback, so that it will no longer fire.
-(The canceller function also decrements the event callback counter.)
+(The canceller function also decrements the event callback counter.
+If you lose the canceller function, there is no way to decrement the callback counter back to 0.)

 ```R
 cancel_load_event_callback <- b$Page$loadEventFired(callback_ = str)